How does it feel?

-The essential oils stimulate the production of digestive enzymes, which helps to promote an efficient digestion and also shifts stubborn mucous congestion throughout the system.
+The essential oils stimulate the production of digestive enzymes, which helps to promote efficient digestive processes and also shifts stubborn mucous congestion throughout the system.
 These oils also act as an effective anti-spasmodic, providing relief from intestinal tension and spasms.

 Digestive system: This plant’s medicinal activity is concentrated within the digestive tract where it will stimulate and support an efficient digestive metabolism.
 Its stimulating effect upon digestive enzymes and juices means that it helps to balance out excess acidity.
 Its pungency and stimulating nature help to relieve digestive tension and shift stubborn congestion.

 Cardamom is specific for a weak digestion and symptoms such as borborygmus, bloating, flatulence, colic, intestinal pain and indigestion.
 Cardamom stimulates the digestive fire, agni, improving absorption capabilities within the gut.
 Its pungent and clearing nature also indicates this herb in nausea, vomiting, morning sickness, burping and acidity.

-Cardamom is indicated in coughs characterised by excess mucus and asthma with wheezing.
+Respiratory system: Cardamom is indicated in coughs characterised by excess mucus and asthma with wheezing.
 It is good for sore throats and freshens the breath.

-Cardamom is recommended for painful, burning urination.
+Urinary system: Cardamom is recommended for painful, burning urination.

 Guatemala is the globe’s largest producer of cardamom in the world, with an annual yield of up to 30,000 tonnes.
 India is the second largest contributor.